 Python ties of the extensively used computer vision library OpenCV utilize NumPy arrays to store and operate data.
 Meanwhile, images with multiple channels are simply signified as 3-dimensional arrays, indexing, slicing, or masking with other arrays are very well-organized ways to access specific pixels of a picture.

 Preparation of The ndarray

-This type of arrays also may be views into memory buffers allocated by C/C++, Cython, and FORTRAN extensions to the CPython interpreter without the necessity to repeat data around, giving a degree of compatibility with existing numerical libraries.
-This functionality is exploited by the SciPy package, which wraps variety of such libraries (notably BLAS and LAPACK).
+This type of array also may be viewed into memory buffers allocated by C/C++, Cython, and FORTRAN extensions to the CPython interpreter without the necessity to repeat data around, giving a degree of compatibility with existing numerical libraries.
+This functionality is exploited by the SciPy package, which wraps a variety of such libraries (notably BLAS and LAPACK).
 NumPy has built-in support for memory-mapped ndarrays.

-Algorithms that aren’t expressible as a vectorized operation will typically run slowly because they need to be implemented in “pure Python”, because temporary arrays must be created that are as large because the inputs.
-Runtime compilation of numerical code has been implemented by numerous groups open source solutions.
-These solutions interoperate with NumPy include scipy. weave, numexpr and Numba to avoid these problems.
+Algorithms that aren’t expressible as a vectorized operation will typically run slowly because they need to be implemented in “pure Python” because temporary arrays must be created that are as large because of the inputs.
+Runtime compilation of numerical code has been implemented by numerous groups of open source solutions.
+These solutions interoperate with NumPy include scipy. weave, numexpr, and Numba to avoid these problems.
 Cython and Pythran are static-compiling alternatives to those.